carlosdelamora/OnTheMap/README.md

-# OnTheMap
-Udacity Project

 ## OnTheMap
-Is an application writen in Xcode 8 using **swift 3.0** required as part of the Udacity nano-degree.
-The appication allows Udacity students to login and mark down a location where they are studing.
+Is an application written in Xcode 8 using **swift 3.0** required as part of the Udacity nano-degree.
+The application allows Udacity students to login and mark down a location where they are studying.

 ## Who can use it?